Tatrinote: Geography

 Tatrinote is located at latitude 33° 45' 14.27" N, longitude 74° 0'10.06"E and an elevation of 2930 feet.
 Tatrinote is approximately 8 km from the Poonch city, Indian-administered Jammu and Kashmir and 157 km from Islamabad, Pakistan.
 It is in a narrow valley with the River Poonch running besides it, and sits in the foothill of Pir Panjal Range.

 Demography

 Tatrinote and its adjacent vicinity has an estimated population of 10,000 with 49.9% male and 50.1% female proportion, growth rate is slightly above 2.24%.
-The population density of Tatrinote is highest compared to other areas, with 613 persons per km² and an average household size of 6.8 persons.
+The population density of Tatrinote is highest compared to other areas, with 613 persons per km^{2} and an average household size of 6.8 persons.

 Climate

 Tatrinote features a humid subtropical climate with long and hot summers, a monsoon and short, mild, wet winters.
 Tatrinote during the summer season experiences a number of thunder or wind storms that sometimes cause damage to property.
 Wind speeds can reach 150 km/h in some wind storms which results in the collapse of walls and roofs of the buildings.

 Tatrinote is chaotic but relatively dust-free.
 The weather is highly variable due to the location of Tatrinote.
 The annual rainfall is 40.91 inches (1,039 mm), most of which falls in the summer monsoon season.
 In summer, the maximum temperature can sometimes soar up to 40 C, while it may drop to a minimum of 0 C in the winter.